breatheco-de/content/src/content/lesson/what-is-an-array-define-array.md

 ## Removing from an Array

-Variables can have different types of values.
-Some of them are available only in specific programming languages, but, almost all of them have the following types:

-### Splice and Slice

-It is possible to cut an array in pieces very fast, with the splice and slice functions.
+It is possible to cut an array in pieces very fast, with the `slice` and `splice` functions.

-#### Slice
+### Slice

-Will return a new array with a smaller version of the original array.
-You have to specify the starting and ending index from where you want to cut the array.
+Will return a new array, you have to specify the starting and ending index from where you want to cut the array.

-#### Splice
+### Splice

-Will update the current array leaving everything but the smaller version that you want to remove.
-You will need to specify the starting and ending indexes from where you want to remove them.
+Will update the current array, returning the items you want to retrieve.
+You will need to specify the starting index and how many items you want to retrieve from said index.

 ![what is an array define array](https://github.com/breatheco-de/content/blob/master/src/assets/images/7e098348-df50-442b-801e-ac9d098fbc09.png?raw=true)